• Skip to main content

 • Creditor Account, etc

-• Accounts Manual: The managers prepare an accounts manual that provides necessary information regarding accounting format, method of calculation, etc.
+The managers prepare accounts manual under an integrated accounting system.
+It provides necessary information regarding accounting format, method of calculation, etc.

 Journal Entries of Integrated Accounts

-The cost ledger control account is not prepared in an integrated accounting system as the cost & financial records are maintained in a single book.
-The accounts head like cash, bank, debtor and creditors are debited and credited.
+The cost ledger control account is not prepared in an integrated accounting system.
+As we maintain the cost & financial records in a single book.
+Here, we debit and credit the accounts head like Cash, Bank, Debtor and Creditors.

 Materials